3-Day Bow Building Class

 You are responsible for travel expenses to and from the class.
 This includes any plane tickets, rental cars, fuel expenses, lodging (if not camping onsite), and food other than the provided lunches and snacks.

 If you prefer to stay in a motel or hotel, the class location is only 10 minutes away from Bellevue, Nebraska and 15 minutes away from Omaha, Nebraska.
-There are many hotels, motels, restaurants and grocery stores inside 20 minutes drive.
+There are many hotels, motels, restaurants and grocery stores inside a 20-minute drive.
 I can provide more information about local accommodations once you've booked a class.

 Held in Plattsmouth, Nebraska.